Online metric algorithms with untrusted predictions: Introduction

 where $\eta$ is the prediction error with respect to an offline algorithm \off.
 Thus, if $\off$ is \mbox{(near-)}optimal and $\eta \ll \off$, the competitive ratio is close to $1+\epsilon$. \end{theorem}

 We note that the proofs of these theorems are based on the powerful results by \citet{FiatRR94} and \citet{BlumB00}.
-In \Cref{thm:generalLB}, we show that the dependence on $\eta/\off$ in the preceding theorems is tight up to constant factors for some MTS instance.
+In Theorem~\ref{thm:generalLB}, we show that the dependence on $\eta/\off$ in the preceding theorems is tight up to constant factors for some MTS instance.

-For some other specific MTS, however, the dependence on $\eta/\off$ can be improved.
-In particular, we present in \Cref{sec:paging} a new algorithm for caching, a special case of MTS, whose competitive ratio has a logarithmic dependence on $\eta/\off$.
-One of the main characteristics of our algorithm, which we call \algname, compared to previous approaches, is that it is able to \emph{gradually} adapt the level of trust in the predictor throughout the instance. \begin{theorem} There is a prediction-based randomized algorithm for (unweighted) caching with a competitive ratio $O(\min\{1+ \log(1+\frac{\eta}\off), \log k\})$ against any algorithm $\off$, where $\eta$ is the prediction error and $k$ is the cache size. \end{theorem}
+For some specific MTS, however, the dependence on $\eta/\off$ can be improved, as shown in Section~\ref{sec:paging}, where we present a new algorithm for caching whose competitive ratio has a logarithmic dependence on $\eta/\off$.
+One of the main characteristics of our algorithm, which we call \algname, compared to previous approaches, is that it is able to \emph{gradually} adapt its level of trust in the predictor throughout the instance. {Showing that our general prediction setup can be used to design such efficient algorithms for caching is the most involved result of our paper, so the following result is proved before Theorems~\ref{thm:ub-det} and \ref{thm:ub-rand}.} \begin{theorem} For caching with action predictions, there is a randomized algorithm with competitive ratio $\min\big\{f(\frac\eta\off), g(k)\big\}$ against any algorithm $\off$, where $f(\frac\eta\off) \leq O(\log \frac\eta\off)$ is the smoothness with prediction error $\eta$ and $g(k) \leq O(\log(k))$ is the robustness with cache size $k$. \end{theorem} {We do not attempt to optimize constant factors in the proof of Theorem~\ref{thm:paging}, but we remark that $f$ can be chosen such that $f(0)= 1+\epsilon$, for arbitrary $\epsilon>0$.
+The reason is that our algorithm in the proof of Theorem~\ref{thm:paging} can be used as algorithm $A$ in Theorem~\ref{thm:ub-rand}.}

 Although we designed our prediction setup with MTS in mind, it can also be applied to problems beyond MTS.
-We demonstrate this in \Cref{sec:matching} by employing our techniques to provide an algorithm of similar flavor for \emph{online matching on the line}, a problem not known to be an MTS. \begin{theorem} There is a prediction-based deterministic algorithm for online matching on the line which attains a competitive ratio $O(\min\{\log n, 1 + \eta/\off\})$, where $\eta$ is the prediction error with respect to some offline algorithm \off. \end{theorem} We also show that Theorem~\ref{thm:matching} can be generalized to give a $O(\min\{2n-1, \eta/\off\})$-competitive algorithm for \emph{online metric bipartite matching}.
+We demonstrate this in Section~\ref{sec:matching} by employing our techniques to provide an algorithm of similar flavor for \emph{online matching on the line}, a problem not known to be an MTS. \begin{theorem} For online matching on the line with action predictions, there is a deterministic algorithm with competitive ratio $O(\min\{\log n, 1 + \eta/\off\})$, where $\eta$ is the prediction error with respect to some offline algorithm \off. \end{theorem} We also show that Theorem~\ref{thm:matching} can be generalized to give a $O(\min\{2n-1, \eta/\off\})$-competitive algorithm for \emph{online metric bipartite matching}.

-We show in \Cref{sec:limitations} that the predictions used by \citet{LykourisV18} and \citet{Rohatgi20} for caching do not help for more general problems like weighted caching:
+In Section~\ref{sec:limitations}, we show that the reoccurrence time predictions introduced by \citet{LykourisV18} for caching do not help for more general MTS.